Elliot-WH/Elliot-WH.github.io/README.md

 # Elliot
-I'm elliot and this website is a place for me to put all my projects, feel free to have a look:
+<u> I'm Elliot and this website is a place for me to put all my projects, feel free to have a look: </u>